-www.instituteofcustomerservice.com
+Institute of Customer Service www.instituteofcustomerservice.com

 Unit 5: Delivering Effective Customer Service

-Unit code: A/602/1359
+Unit reference number: A/602/1359

-QCF level: 2

-Credit value: 4

-Guided learning hours: 25

 This unit aims to develop learners' understanding of the importance of effective and reliable customer service.
 Learners will develop knowledge of appropriate behaviour when delivering effective customer service and of how to ensure that the customer service is reliable.